-A British Columbian resident has won big after hitting the slots at Treasure Cove Casino.
+A British Columbia resident has won big after hitting the slots at Treasure Cove Casino.

 Brittany Hammell from Prince George won $1.06 million playing the Wheel of Fortune Hawaiian Getaway slot machine.